lake-wg/edhoc/draft-ietf-lake-edhoc.md

 a1 18 22 82 2e 48 68 44 07 8a 53 f3 12 f5
 ~~~~~~~~~~~~~~~~~~~~~~~

-Since no auxiliary data is sent:
+Since no external authorization data is sent:

 ~~~~~~~~~~~~~~~~~~~~~~~
 EAD_2  (0 bytes)